AndreasX42/RAGflow/README.md

 - `Integration with External Platforms` Collaborate with platforms like Anyscale, MosaicML, and Replicate for enhanced functionalities and state-of-the-art LLM models.
 - `Interactive Feedback Loop` Refine and improve your RAG system with interactive feedback based on real-world results.

-# 🚀 Workflow
-- Automatic Generation of Question-Answer Pairs\
-Begin with RAGflow's capability to generate relevant question-answer pairs from provided documents.
-Hyperparameter Evaluation
-- Evaluate provided hyperparameters \
-After generating Q&A pairs, dive deep into hyperparameter evaluation.
-Provide your hyperparameters, let RAGflow evaluate their efficacy, and obtain insights for crafting robust RAG systems.

-# 📖 Dive Deeper
-For a more interactive and comprehensive guide on RAGflow's functionalities and usage, check out our Streamlit frontend application.
-Here, we provide various detailed insights, set your parameters, and watch RAGflow automate the process of constructing RAG systems.

 # 🛠️ Development
 Directory Structure
 - `/.circleci` CircleCI integration config for CI/CD pipeline.